HackYourAssignment/databases-cohort49/Week3/Assignment/exercise1_SQL_Normalization.md

 This normalized structure ensures that:
 - Members and dinner events are linked through the `Members_Dinners` table, allowing each member to participate in multiple dinners.
 - Dinners and foods are connected through the `Dinners_Foods` table, making it possible to serve multiple food items at each dinner.

-With this structure, the data is now in 3NF, minimizing redundancy and ensuring data integrity.
+With this structure, the data is now in 3NF, minimizing redundancy, ensuring data integrity, and using a consistent date format (`YYYY-MM-DD`) for `dinner_date`.